relunctance/m_flow/README.md

     EP --> R["Answer composed from<br/>the Episode bundle's contents:<br/>Maria was blindsided by a<br/>weekend deadline change<br/>she was not included in"]
 ```

-The downstream LLM then composes the final answer from the bundle's content (the Episode together with its Facets and FacetPoints).
  For the full path-cost mechanism, see [Retrieval Architecture](docs/RETRIEVAL_ARCHITECTURE.md).

 > **Key idea:** similarity matches by overlapping words; M-flow matches by granularity-aligned anchors and then routes through the cone graph to a coherent Episode bundle.

+M-flow's retrieval is graph-routed: the system casts a wide net across all levels, projects the hits into the knowledge graph, propagates cost along supported evidence paths, and scores each Episode by its strongest chain of evidence.

+One strong path is enough — the way a single association can trigger an entire memory.

-The graph finds the answer not by matching words, but by following the chain of evidence.
-This difference — **from candidate matching to path-cost retrieval** — is what drives M-flow's advantage in our reported benchmarks.
+**M-flow operates like a cognitive system:** This difference — **from candidate matching to path-cost retrieval** — is what drives M-flow's advantage in our reported benchmarks.

-**M-flow operates like a cognitive system:** it captures signal at the sharpest point of detail, traces associations through structured memory, and arrives at the right answer the way human recall does.

 ## How It Works